Introduction

 3. Sales strategy

 Market intelligence can help make your sales strategy more effective by providing you with your competitor’s turnover, budget plans, future expansion plans, sales numbers, competitors, and much more.
-It will also provide you market research on sales techniques and trends prevalent in the market, which will further reinforce your sales strategy.
+A well-integrated market intelligence system will also provide you market research on sales techniques and trends prevalent in the market, which will further reinforce your sales strategy.

 4. Business model